Brandt

 Initial Manufacturing Residue Burn-off

-New Brandt oven emits strong chemical or plastic smell during first uses
+New Brandt oven emits a strong chemical or plastic smell during its first uses.

 Advertisements